Tuition & Financial Aid

 - Second installment deadline – April 15, 2017: $23,000

 - Final installment deadline – August 15, 2017: $23,000

 Loans & Scholarships

 Fellowships/assistantships are not available for the Aerospace & Defense MBA, but the program does qualify for federal financial aid.
 Learn about federal student loans and other need-based financial aid for graduate students at One Stop Express Student Services.

 The federal government also offers a loan forgiveness program for graduates of the program who work in the nonprofit/public sector.

 Many applicants’ employers provide full or partial financial assistance, as the Aerospace & Defense MBA assignments relate directly to work and improve employee performance and retention.
 More on sponsorship negotiations.

 G.I.
 Bill benefits can be applied to tuition costs and can significantly reduce expenses for sponsoring employers and students.
 Applicants should contact UT’s Office of Veterans Affairs: email@example.com or 865-974-1500.
 Veterans interested in learning more about possibly utilizing G.I.
 Bill benefits to attend ADMBA should contact Ms. Jayetta Rogers in UT’s Veterans Resource Center at firstname.lastname@example.org or (865) 974-1500.
-Details and eligibility guidelines for the Post-9/11 benefits, including the Yellow Ribbon Program, can be found through the Department of Veterans Affairs.
+Details and eligibility guidelines for the Post-9/11 benefits, including the Yellow Ribbon Program, can also be found through the Department of Veterans Affairs.